The entity possessing Nick Laughon sits in the easy chair. It sits easily.

 And then I crept slowly further kata.

 I saw what looked like ancient nuclear tests.
 I couldn't say when.
-They happened across Siberia and Africa and the Australia desert.
+They happened across Siberia and Africa and the Australian desert.
 Most of them, though, were in the oceans.

 You understand: this was magical activity happening before magic was discovered.
 Something long hypothesised, frequently claimed as fact in wild conspiracy theories, and eternally, categorically debunked.